How to Write A Better Case Study for B2B

 You can write a compelling case study using internally generated information from the checklist above.
 But, like a good news story, the best information in a case study comes directly from the source.
 To write next-level case studies, ask clients for a 30-minute call because you’re interested in featuring their company and experiences on your website, which will be seen by hundreds of people.
 Explicitly stating “We’d like to write a feature on your company” is much more enticing to your customer than asking “Can we do a case study on you?”

-Sometimes, having someone on your sales team conduct the customer interview can help deepen the customer/supplier relationship and possibly even lead to future opportunities.
+Sometimes, having someone on your sales or service team conduct the customer interview can help deepen the customer/supplier relationship and possibly even lead to future opportunities.
 On the other hand, to maintain more objectivity, your marketing team can talk with the customer.
-However, if objective feedback is important to your company, you’ll produce the most straightforward and unguarded responses from customers when you hire an independent writer or agency to interview your customers.
+Seeking of the most objective feedback of all, you’ll produce the most straightforward and unguarded responses from customers when you hire an independent writer or agency to interview your customers.

 10 Questions to Ask Your Customer